d12frosted/elpa-mirror/gnu/corfu-readme.txt

 1. Introduction
 2. Features
 3. Installation and Configuration
 ..
-1. Completing with Corfu in the minibuffer
+1. Auto completion
 ..
-2. Completing with Corfu in the Shell or Eshell
+2. Completing with Corfu in the minibuffer
 ..
+3. Completing with Corfu in the Eshell or Shell
+..
+4. Orderless auto-completion
-3. TAB-and-Go completion
+..
+5. TAB-and-Go completion
+..
+6. Transfer completion to the minibuffer
 4. Key bindings
 5. Complementary packages
 6. Alternatives